 From the few people who do manage to follow through with their intentions we can learn one important lesson: reaching your goals is not just about doing; it’s about changing.

-Good entrepreneurs are decisions makers, so they know how to step up and get things done.
+Good entrepreneurs are decision-makers, so they know how to step up and get things done.
 But in order to be successful with something as big as a new year’s resolution, you’ll need two important things: an emotional connection with the desired outcome and a strategy that will get you there.

 Sounds easy enough, doesn’t it?

-But of course it isn’t, and unsurprisingly, there’s more than one reason why so many people fail at their resolutions.
+But of course, it isn’t, and unsurprisingly, there’s more than one reason why so many people fail at their resolutions.
 After speaking to a number of entrepreneurs and doing a lot of digging online, I’ve identified the top six reasons why people seem to fail at their new year’s resolutions: